 There is also the fear of the unknown.
-Why would someone want to do a FSBO sale?
+Why would someone want to do an FSBO sale?
 It raises suspicions, but like everything else in real estate, there are risks.
-Representation by a buyer’s agent this takes much of the risk out of the deal.
+Representation by a buyer’s agent takes much of the risk out of the deal.

 Yes, it is perfectly safe to buy a house from someone without a seller’s agent.
 That said, there are some things you should keep in mind.